PRISMS. U37126, a very blue, ISM-naked starburst at z=10.255 with nearly 100% Lyman continuum escape fraction: Discussion

 where $f_{N}$ is the fraction of such extreme sources relative to the total galaxy population.
 Adopting the properties inferred for U37126, $\log(\xi_{\rm ion}/\mathrm{Hz\,erg^{-1}}) \simeq 25.75$ and $f_{\rm esc} \geq 86\%$ (3$\sigma$; Section~\ref{fig_BPASS_predictions}), we find $f_{N} \lesssim 6\%$.

 While this scenario is intentionally simplistic, implicitly assuming that such extreme values of $\xi_{\rm ion}$ and $f_{\rm esc}$ are independent of UV luminosity and populate the full luminosity function, it nevertheless illustrates that even a tiny fraction of powerful ionizing sources like U37126 could contribute significantly, or even dominate the ionizing photon budget during reionization.
+This picture is consistent with the results of \cite{Papovich2025arXiv250508870P}, who find that the majority ($\simeq 82\%$) of galaxies at $z\simeq5-8$ exhibit negligible LyC escape ($f_{\rm esc} < 1\%$), while only a small subset are strong LyC emitters, suggesting a highly bimodal distribution in $f_{\rm esc}$ where reionization may be driven by rare but efficient leakers.

 In this regard, recent JWST observations are revealing a progressive steepening of UV slopes with increasing redshift \citep[e.g.,][]{Topping2022ApJ...941..153T, Cullen2024MNRAS.531..997C, Austin2025ApJ...995...43A, Dottorini2025A&A...698A.234D}, with several sources at $z\gtrsim6$ exhibiting extremely blue continua ($\beta_{\rm UV}<-2.8$).
 As illustrated in Fig.~\ref{fig_xion}, such UV slopes require very young stellar populations, implying elevated ionizing photon production efficiencies, $\xi_{\rm ion}\gtrsim10^{25.6}$\,Hz\,erg$^{-1}$, together with high LyC escape fractions ($f_{\rm esc}\gtrsim50\%$; see Fig.~\ref{fig_BPASS_predictions}).
 Moreover, the statistical analysis of \cite{Topping+24} identified a small but non-negligible fraction ($\simeq3.4\%$) of high-redshift sources with $\beta_{\rm UV}<-2.8$ and indications of weak nebular emission, closely resembling U37126, which is comparable to the $f_{N} \lesssim6\%$ of extreme LyC emitters required in our illustrative scenario.
 If spectroscopically confirmed, such systems could already account for a substantial fraction ($\gtrsim50\%$) of the total ionizing photon budget during cosmic reionization.